 Bacterial sinusitis can last up to months or years.
-The Department of Otolaryngology at KK Women's and Children's Hospital (KKH) tells more.
+Associate Professor Henry Tan, Senior Consultant and Head of Otolaryngology from the Department of Otolaryngology at KK Women's and Children's Hospital (KKH) tells more.

 Watch out for sinusitis symptoms that show your child has more than a cold